 The Life of Saint Agatha of Sicily – the Patron Saint of Nurses

 From a child, Agatha was known for her beauty.
-She chose to become a consecrated virgin, which is the when young ladies would opt for celibacy, devoting themselves to Jesus and the church.
+She chose to become a consecrated virgin, opting for celibacy, devoting herself to Jesus and the church.

 Unfortunately, being a good-looking woman had its downsides in this era when it comes to personal freedom.
 A high-ranking Roman Senator, Quintianus, struck a fancy with her and had devised a plan to force her into sexual relations with him.